symfony/symfony-docs/scheduler.rst

 :class:`Symfony\\Component\\Scheduler\\Trigger\\JitterTrigger`
     A trigger that adds a random jitter to a given trigger.
 The jitter is some time that is added to the original triggering date/time.
-This allows to distribute the load of the scheduled tasks instead of running them all at the exact same time.
+This allows you to distribute the load of the scheduled tasks instead of running them all at the exact same time.

 :class:`Symfony\\Component\\Scheduler\\Trigger\\PeriodicalTrigger`